 Dr Carlo Bonura

-- Department of Politics and International Studies Director of Learning and Teaching Academic Staff, Centre of South East Asian Studies Centre on Conflict, Rights and Justice Member
+- Department of Politics and International Studies Senior Lecturer in Politics of Southeast Asia (Edu) College of Law, Anthropology and Politics College Learning and Teaching Convenor Centre on Conflict, Rights and Justice Member Centre for Comparative Political Thought Founding Member

 - Department of Politics and International Studies